ThH00/me104/about.md

 You may want to turn YouTube notifications on for my channel to receive notifications when the videos become available.
 See [this link for instructions](https://support.google.com/youtube/answer/3382248?hl=en&co=GENIE.Platform%3DAndroid).You may want to turn YouTube notifications on for my channel to receive notifications when the videos become available.
 See [this link for instructions](https://support.google.com/youtube/answer/3382248?hl=en&co=GENIE.Platform%3DAndroid).

 ## Units
-Before completing the recommended problems, please read this note on units ADD LINK.
+Before completing the recommended problems, please read [this](https://drive.google.com/file/d/1VY-N1PrfmhUN3xhuRAD3pN63jL7OY3dz/view?usp=sharing) note on units.

 ## Active Learning
 Check out these two excellent videos of Professor Noel Perkins from the Univesity of Michigan at Ann Arbor explaining the active learning techniques he uses to teach dynamics!
 [Part 1](https://www.youtube.com/watch?v=wHEys-JHeb8), [Part 2](https://www.youtube.com/watch?v=96j69u4v-wE).
 We will using these techniques ourselves.